-These connectors are for the Serial ATA signal cables for Serial ATA 3.0 Gb/s hard disk and optical disk drives.
-The Serial ATA 3.0 Gb/s is backward compatible with Serial ATA 1.5 Gb/s specification.
+These connectors are for the Serial ATA signal cables for Serial ATA hard disk drives.

-If you installed Serial ATA hard disk drives, you can create a RAID 0, RAID 1, RAID 0+1, RAID 5, or JBOD configuration through the onboard NVIDIA® MediaShieldTM controller.
+If you installed Serial ATA hard disk drives, you can create a RAID 0, RAID 1, RAID 0+1, RAID 5, or JBOD configuration with the onboard NVIDIA® MediaShieldTM RAID controller.

 The RAID function of these connectors is set to [Disabled] by default.
-If you intend to create a Serial ATA RAID set using these connectors, enable the RAID Enabled item in the SATA Configuration sub-menu in the BIOS.
-See section "4.4.7 Onboard Device Configuration" for details.
+If you intend to create a Serial ATA RAID set using these connectors, enable the RAID Enabled item under the Serial ATA Configuration sub-menu in the BIOS.
+See section "4.5.3 Onboard Device Configuration" for details.